danfuzz/samizdat/doc/samizdat-0-lib/format.md

 #### `stringFromValue(value?) <> string`

+Converts an arbitrary value into a string representation form, meant to be useful for producing "human-oriented" output.

+* If `value` is a string, it is returned as-is.

+* If `value` is a list, its elements are converted as if by calling this function on them, and then concatenated together without any separator characters.

-This is just like `sourceString`, except that if `value` is a string, it is returned as-is, and if `value` is not passed, this returns the empty string.
+* If `value` is void (that is, not passed), this returns the empty string.

+* Otherwise, this behaves just like `sourceString(value)`.